-Access by the client must be through a valid port, according to the port range entered in the Server section of the workspace Server Mode tab in Oracle Studio.
-For more information, see the explanation of the workspace Server Mode on page C-11.
+Access by the client must be through a valid port, according to the list of ports specified in the Workspace Access section of the Workspace Security tab in Oracle Studio.

 Note: Access to the legacy platform through a firewall using the NAT protocol is specified when the computer is added to Oracle Studio.